ram6ler/popmark/README.md

 ## Use cases

-When writing markdown documents, we often include simple, short code segments as examples.
+Sometimes, when documenting code, we find outselves  segments as examples.
 If we find ourselves repeatedly copying code and output to inset onto our documentation

 ## Example